vercel/next.js/docs/faq.md

   <ul>
     <li>It uses a file-system based router which reduces configuration</li>
     <li>It supports shallow routing which allows you to change the URL without running data fetching methods</li>
-    <li>Routes don’t need to be known ahead of time so we don't ship a route manifest</li>
+    <li>It can avoid client-side routes manifest since routes don’t need to be known ahead of time </li>
     <li>Routes are always lazy-loadable</li>
   </ul>
     If you're migrating from React Router, see the <a href="/docs/migrating/from-react-router.md">migration documentation</a>.